Remove Object from Photo

 Features

-- AI magic eraser — brush over anything and Klein fills the region naturally
+- AI magic eraser — brush over anything and the AI fills the region naturally

 - Remove photobombers, signs, trash cans, wires, distracting background elements